Georgia vs. Florida NCAA Football Odds, Plays and Insights | October 30, 2021

 Florida Stats and Trends

-- Florida has three wins against the spread in seven games this year.
+- The Gators covered the spread in their only game when underdogs by 14 points or more.

-- Florida's games this season have hit the over on two of seven set point totals (28.6%).
+- Florida's games this year have hit the over on two of seven set point totals (28.6%).

-- Florida is 3-4 against the spread and 4-3 overall in games when it records more than 6.6 points.
+- Florida is 3-4 against the spread and 4-3 overall when the team puts up more than 6.6 points.

-- The Gators have turned the ball over 13 times this season, three more turnovers than the Bulldogs have forced (10).
+- This year the Gators have turned the ball over 13 times, three more than the Bulldogs' takeaways (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.